 A view is a (visual) representation of its model.
 It would ordinarily highlight certain attributes of the model and suppress others.
 It is thus acting as a presentation filter.
 A view is attached to its model (or model part) and gets the data necessary for the presentation from the model by asking questions.
 It may also update the model by sending appropriate messages.
 All these questions and messages have to be in the terminology of the model, the view will therefore have to know the semantics of the attributes of the model it represents.
 (It may, for example, ask for the model’s identifier and expect an instance of Text, it may not assume that the model is of class Text.)

-So the View in MVC is not only tied to the Model but it will also filter its data and display only what is relevant.
-That is very interesting because creating different perspectives over the domain model is one of the main reasons for people to use DTOs internally:
+So the View not only is tied to the Model, but it also will filter its data and display only what is relevant.
+That is very interesting because some people use Data Transfer Objects to create different viewpoints.

-But what we’ve just read about the MVC Pattern tells us that this View’s role.
-This makes the DTO in the previous diagram completely unecessary.
+But, accordingly to the MVC documentation, that is actually the View’s role.
+That makes the DTO in the previous model completely useless.

 Therefore there’s nothing in the MVC Pattern per se that would require you to use internal DTOs.
 The View is responsible for accessing the Model and extracting what should be displayed in it.

-Using it to Prevent Calls to Dangerous Methods
+Using it to Forbid Calls to Dangerous Methods

-Another common reason given to justify the internal DTO approach is to prevent UI code (i.e. MVC’s View and Control) to call “business methods” present in domain model objects.
-Over time, I figured out that by “dangerous” people usually mean operations with side-effects.
+Another common reason given to justify the internal DTO approach is to forbid UI code (i.e. MVC’s View and Control) to call “business methods”.
+After some time I figured out that by “dangerous” people usually mean business methods which cause side-effects.

-DTOs allow you to hide those methods and, theoretically, people developing the front-end won’t be able to call them.
+Using a DTO you can hide those methods and, theoretically, people developing UI won’t be able to call them.

-But even if you can’t trust the development team for some reason, there’s always a way to call those methods.
+Even if you can’t trust the development team for some reason, if they want to there’s always a way to call those methods.
 It does not matter how many layers of DTOs you use to hide your business objects a developer can always find a way.

 And if you really really want to do such a thing, there are other means.
 The simplest solution that I can think of is to define checkstyle (or equivalent) rules that forbid those calls and break the build.
 If you really want to go all fancy just define an interface that doesn’t have the “dangerous” methods and use something like Macker to avoid calls to the implementation.

-Prior to introducing DTOs, we would have two components, Business and Presentation.
-Whenever we change Business it is possible that we need to change the Presentation.
+Without the DTO we would have two components, business and view, and whenever we change business it is possible that we need to change the view.

-When adding a DTO, we now have three components: the Presentation, the DTO, and the Business.
-When Business changes, it is very likely that DTO has to be changed.
-And when the DTO changes, it will potentially require a change in the Presentation anyway.
+But adding a DTO the problem gets worse.
+We now have three components: view, DTO and business.
+When business changes it is very likely that DTO has to be changed and this will potentially require a change in the view.

-The DTO here doesn’t solve the coupling problem, it only adds another moving piece.
-Instead of keeping two components in sync now you have to do that with three components.
+So it doesn’t solve the coupling problem, only adds another coupled component to it.
+Instead of synchronizing two components you have to do that with three.

 Any problem in computer science can be solved with another layer of indirection.
 But that usually will create another problem.

-The key to reducing coupling between Presentation and Business is to define a good API between them.
-Make sure that your are not leaking too much detail about how the Business Layer is implemented leak to the Presentation Layer or vice-versa.
-If your Presentation Layer has to be extremely decoupled from the Domain Model, think about adopting a proper Presentation Model.
+The key to reduce coupling between Presentation and Business is to define a good API.
+Do not let much detail about how the Business Layer is implemented leak to the Presentation Layer.
+If your Presentation Layer has to be extremely decoupled from the Domain Model, think about a Presentation Model.

-I am not sure why Data Transfer Objects aresuch a popular Pattern when integrating Presentation and Business Layers.
+As I said before I am not sure why the Data Transfer Object Pattern was choose to integrate Presentation and Business Layers.
 I think that there are two main drivers:

 - Data Transfer objects are often misused as records.
 Even after decades doing Object-Oriented programming and using OO tools and languages, people still unconsciously run to the Procedural style, where a problem is solved by dumb data structures plus smart procedures.
 There’s nothing wrong going Procedural if you know what you are doing, but this is never the case here.